 The Role of Science in the IWC

 The Convention places a strong emphasis on scientific advice.
 To this end, the IWC has established its Scientific Committee, which is composed of approximately 200 of the world’s leading whale biologists, some of whom are invited experts.
 The Scientific Committee meets annually and has produced catch limit algorithms that provide sustainable and appropriately precautionary catch limits for commercial and subsistence whaling.
 In addition, the Scientific Committee responds to IWC questions regarding issues of cetacean conservation.

 The Commissioner, assisted by experts and advisors, represents the United States on the IWC.
 Our acting U.S. Commissioner is Ryan Wulff from the NOAA Fisheries West Coast regional office.

-For more information on the IWC, please contact Carolyn Doherty (email@example.com), NOAA Fisheries Office of International Affairs and Seafood Inspection.
+For more information on the IWC, please contact Mi Ae Kim (email@example.com), NOAA Fisheries Office of International Affairs and Seafood Inspection.

-- Draft Environmental Impact Statement (DEIS) for Issuing Annual Catch Limits to the Alaska Eskimo Whaling Commission for a Subsistence Hunt on Bowhead Whales for the Years 2019 and Beyond
+- Environmental Impact Statement (EIS) for Issuing Annual Catch Limits to the Alaska Eskimo Whaling Commission for a Subsistence Hunt on Bowhead Whales for the Years 2019 and Beyond

 - Memorandum of Cooperation Concerning Conservation Measures for the Western Gray Whale Population

 - Cooperative Agreement Between NOAA and the Alaska Eskimo Whaling Commission, 2019–2025

 - 2021 Amendment to the Alaska Eskimo Whaling Commission–NOAA Cooperative Agreement

 - U.S.–Russian Federation 2021 Bowhead and Gray Whale Aboriginal Subsistence Quota Monitoring Agreements